0xsomnus/Solidity-DevSecOps-Standard/README.md

 ### CI/CD Pipeline

-- Integrate [Slither](https://github.com/crytic/slither-action) and [Echidna](https://github.com/crytic/echidna-action) into GitHub Actions.
-Alternatively, use the paid SaaS security tools [MythX](https://mythx.io/) and [Diligence Fuzzing](https://consensys.net/diligence/fuzzing/) or use the integrated Foundry and DappTools fuzzers and formal verification tools.
+- Integrate security tools into your CI.
+A few examples are [Slither](https://github.com/crytic/slither-action) and [Echidna](https://github.com/crytic/echidna-action) GitHub Actions, [Mythril](https://github.com/ConsenSys/mythril) and the paid SaaS security tools [MythX](https://mythx.io/) and [Diligence Fuzzing](https://consensys.net/diligence/fuzzing/).
+If it seems like a lot of work to you, use the integrated Foundry and DappTools security tools.
 However, it is strongly suggested to write your property tests with [Scribble](https://consensys.net/diligence/scribble/).
 A specification language from ConsenSys Diligence that takes your fuzzing and testing to a whole new level.
 1. MythX recommended usage:
 - Quick scan every commit.
 - Standard scan at development milestones.
 - Deep scan prior to audits/releases.

-Diligence Fuzzing and Echidna fuzzing should be done as often as possible to reduce security debt upon audits.
+Fuzzing, static analysis and even symbolic execution should be done as often as possible to reduce security debt upon audits.

 ### Post deployment to mainnet

 - Integrate a security event alert system like [Tenderly](https://tenderly.co/) to alert you to suspicious events.
 - Acquire insurance in case of exploits.
 An example of a project offering exploit insurance is [Fides](https://confidencesystem.webflow.io/).
 - Set up a bug bounty programme for responsible disclosure via platforms like Fides and [Immunefi](https://immunefi.com/)
 - Make sure your development/security team is easily accessible in case a security researcher wishes to alert you to a problem in your code.
-Establish points of contact i.e e-mail addresses, Telegram/Twitter usernames(with open DMs) etc in your project's README, website and via [Blockchain Security Contacts](https://github.com/crytic/blockchain-security-contacts)
+Establish points of contact i.e e-mail addresses, Telegram/Twitter usernames(with open DMs) etc in your project's Github README, website and via [Blockchain Security Contacts](https://github.com/crytic/blockchain-security-contacts)
 - The security of the privileged wallets should be of the utmost importance and each of the holders(if using hardware wallets) MUST read and follow these [best practices](https://blog.trailofbits.com/2018/11/27/10-rules-for-the-secure-use-of-cryptocurrency-hardware-wallets/) without fail.
 - Ensure you have an incident response plan and assume that your smart contracts can and will be compromised.
 The code might be free of obvious bugs but an attacker might take over the contract owner's keys.